 The solution may be to buy a larger image size if using stock photos, or to go back to your original image and see if you have a higher resolution version for the desired size when printed.

 Here is what we see in InDesign.
-Actual 240 ppi resolution, and 332 effective ppi resolution.
+The actual 240 ppi resolution, and the 332 effective ppi resolution.

-What does resolution mean?
-What is meant by pixels to inches?
+What does resolution mean and pixels to inches?
 How about ppi resolution?
 Have we answered your questions?
 Let us know if you have more questions!
 Get a book printing quote!